Climb categorisation explained

 In 1933, the Tour de France introduced the mountain classification.
-Riders received points when they were first to reach the summit, but at that time there was only one category.
-More categories have been added over the years; from the toughest Hors Catégorie ('out of category') down to the 4th category.
-These categories have been taken over by the Giro, Vuelta and other cycling races.
-The big problem?
-The way in which climbs are categorised is very subjective.
+Riders received points when they were first to reach the summit, but at that time, there was only one category.
+Over the years, additional categories have been introduced, ranging from the most challenging Hors Catégorie ('beyond categorization') down to the 4th category.
+These categories have been adopted by other prominent cycling races such as the Giro d'Italia and the Vuelta a España.
+However, a significant issue persists: the subjective nature of categorizing climbs.

 The category of an ascent indicates how tough it is.